-Abstract.
+- Abstract.
 Ocean alkalinity enhancement (OAE) research can be supplemented by studying the natural alkalinity cycle.
 In this chapter, we introduce the concept of natural analogs to ocean alkalinity enhancement.
 We describe earth system processes relevant to OAE deployment and its measurement, reporting, and verification.
 We then describe some suitable natural analog locations that could serve as study sites to understand how these processes may interact with OAE.
 Approaches to examining the geological record are also considered.
-Practical considerations for establishing a natural analog study are discussed, including geochemical mass balance; choosing a site; establishing a control; choosing a measurement suite and platform; and coordinating with ocean models.
+Practical considerations for establishing a natural analog study are discussed, including geochemical mass balance; choosing a site; establishing a control; choosing a measurement suite and platform; and - 15 coordinating with ocean models.
 We identify rivers and their plumes, glacial fjords, whiting events, and basinal seas with elevated alkalinity, as promising candidates for initial natural analog studies.
 This chapter is not meant to be prescriptive, but instead is written to inspire researchers to creatively explore the power of natural analogs to advance our understanding of OAE.
-Key recommendations include considering appropriate spatial and temporal scales of the study and associated measurement criteria, and designing the study with applicable outcomes to OAE research, including implications for deployment and/or monitoring, reporting, and verification.

-1.1 Alkalinity cycling and a definition of natural analogs for OAE
+1.1 A definition of natural analogs

-Despite its residence time of about 100,000 years, there is a vigorous and dynamic alkalinity cycle in the ocean.
-The spatial and temporal patterns of alkalinity concentrations and fluxes are intimately linked with ocean biogeochemistry.
-Organic carbon production and remineralization cycles alkalinity through redox processing of oxygen and other electron acceptors (Froelich et al., 1979).
-Calcium carbonate (CaCO3) production and dissolution consumes and produces alkalinity from the reef (Broecker and Takahahshi, 1966, Andersson, 2015) to the ocean-basin scale (Emerson et al., 2011, Feely et al., 2002).
-The inventory of biogenic CaCO3 accumulated in deep ocean sediments has long been recognized as a source of alkalinity over glacial-interglacial timescales, and will likely neutralize a significant fraction of fossil fuel-derived CO2 (Archer et al., 1998).
-Thus, the alkalinity cycle exerts its own unique influence - through multiple processes and scales - on the ocean's capacity to take up and store atmospheric CO2.

-Many OAE approaches are based on established geochemical weathering and acid-base reactions, and deploying these approaches will benefit from an understanding of earth's natural processing of alkalinity.
-These processes operate all around us, right now, at climate-relevant scales.
-The chemical and physical weathering of terrestrial rocks produces alkalinity that is delivered to the ocean via rivers.
-This input is balanced by global CaCO3 burial in ocean sediments, along with significant contributions from other sedimentary processes such as groundwater discharge and nitrogen and sulfur cycling (Middelburg et al., 2020 and references therein).
-The CaCO3 cycle buries roughly 36 Tmol alkalinity yr-1 on shelves and along the coasts, and roughly 23 Tmol yr-1 in the open ocean (Middelburg et al., 2020).
-However, open-ocean CaCO3 production of
+- 20 Despite its residence time of about 100,000 years, there is a vigorous and dynamic alkalinity cycle in the ocean.
+The spatial and temporal patterns of alkalinity concentrations and fluxes are intimately linked with the cycling of dissolved and gaseous carbon dioxide (CO2), as well as the production and dissolution of calcium carbonate (CaCO3).
+There may be a number of other locally relevant processes, such as anaerobic remineralization, that also consume and produce alkalinity.
+Many OAE approaches are based on established geochemical weathering and acid-base reactions, and deploying these approaches will - 25 benefit from an understanding of earth's natural processing of alkalinity.
+These processes operate all around us, right now, at scale.
+For instance, the chemical and physical weathering of terrestrial rocks produces roughly 60 Tmol alk yr-1 that is delivered to the oceans via rivers.
+This input is balanced by global CaCO3 burial in ocean sediments (Middleburg et al., 2022).
+The calcium carbonate cycle buries roughly 36 Tmol alk yr-1 on shelves and along the coasts, and roughly 23 Tmol alk yr-1 in the open ocean (Middleburg et al., 2020).
+However, open-ocean CaCO3 production of >100 Tmol yr-1 greatly exceeds deep ocean - 30 burial, resulting in the recycling of ~77 Tmol alk yr-1 via CaCO3 dissolution to keep the system at steady state (Milliman et al., 1999, Berelson et al., 2007, Sulpis et al., 2021).
+Other mineral reactions, such as silicate weathering and reverse weathering, also produce and consume alkalinity within the ocean system.
+These alkalinity inputs, outputs, and internal cycles can serve as natural analogs to processes that may respond to OAE, providing insight into what OAE deployment might look like at scale.